 "SaaS delivery models for PPM have become the norm to drive adoption, as larger vendors provide options and as not merely new business but overall PPM SaaS increasingly becomes standard," said Melinda Ballou, program director for IDC's Application Life-Cycle Management and Executive Strategies service.
 "We expect the focus on PPM SaaS to increase and to deepen where cultural and political barriers stymie successful adoption, and quick access to core capabilities via SaaS solutions is hugely beneficial.
 Decapitalization remains an additional PPM SaaS advantage for organizations continuing to struggle with a volatile economy and resource constraints, along with business dependence on speedy, agile software delivery."

-Application Life-Cycle Management , Project and Portfolio Management Solutions
+Agile Application Life-Cycle, Quality and Portfolio Strategies , Project and Portfolio Management Solutions